HarowitzBlack/kemosabe/readme.md

 ### Events dict

 Every Interaction or event must be encupsulated within a function.
-Now each function must be mapped with an event-string.(An event-tag is basically a string that corresponds to a function.
+Now each function must be mapped with an event-tag.
+An event-tag is basically a string that corresponds to a function.
 It can be created like this "@some_event".
-The event-tag must start with an '@').
-Then the events are passed into a function where it waits for the events to trigger.
+The event-tag must start with an '@'.

 ```python